jbistanbul/hieramamba/README.md

 ## Model Checkpoints

-Pre-trained model checkpoints will be made available for each of the Long Video Temporal Grounding Datasets, including Ego4D-NLQ, MAD & MAD-v2, TACoS.
+Pre-trained model checkpoints will be made available for each of the Long Video Temporal Grounding Datasets, including Ego4D-NLQ, MAD & MAD-v2, and TACoS.

 ## Training
 Coming Soon